RaidasGrisk/redditcoins-backend/README.md

     // duplicate of data.id
     '_id': '4g8ads',

-    // this part is raw reddit data, can be easily
+    // this part is raw reddit data, must be easily
     // over-writen while refreshing the db so do not
     // store anything else but raw data here
     'data': {